Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Chemo-dynamical properties of Sextans

-Elemental abundances expected from our galactic chemical evolution (GCE) model (orange line) are plotted in the right column of Figure~\ref{Fig:chem_sex}.
+Elemental abundances expected from our galactic chemical evolution (GCE) model (red line) are plotted in the right column of Figure~\ref{Fig:chem_sex}.
 The GCE code is described in \citet{Kobayashi00}, and the latest nucleosynthesis yields from \citet{Kobayashi20b,Kobayashi20} are included.
-For Type Ia supernovae (SNeIa), both Chandrasekhar (Ch)-mass and sub-Ch mass explosions are included\footnote{Equation 2 of \citep{Kobayashi09} is used for both but with different secondary mass ranges; 0.835--1.9$M_\odot$ for single degenerate systems \citep{kobayashi15} and 1.8--7.95$M_\odot$ for double degenerate systems, depending on the metallicity.}.
-The model parameters of star formation, inflow, outflows are basically chosen for Sextans in \citet{Kobayashi20b}, but are revised to match the position of the $\alpha-$knee as discussed in \citet{Theler20}, which should appear at $-2.0\lesssim\FeH\lesssim-1.5$.
-More specifically, we increased (i) the timescale for the star formation duration (from 100 to 200~Gyr), (ii) the timescale for the outflow of gas (from 1.4 to 1.6~Gyr), and (iii) the contribution rate of sub-Ch SNeIa by a factor of 1.5.
+For Type Ia supernovae (SNe Ia), both Chandrasekhar (Ch)-mass and sub-Ch mass explosions are included\footnote{Equation 2 of \citep{Kobayashi09} is used for both but with different secondary mass ranges; 0.835--1.9$M_\odot$ for single degenerate systems \citep{kobayashi15} and 1.8--7.95$M_\odot$ for double degenerate systems, depending on the metallicity.}.
+The model parameters of star formation, inflow, outflows are basically chosen for Sextans in \citet{Kobayashi20b}, but are revised to match the position of the $\alpha-$knee, which should appear at $-2.0\lesssim\FeH\lesssim-1.5$ \citep{Theler20}.
+More specifically, we increased (i) the timescale for the star formation duration (from 100 to 200~Gyr), (ii) the timescale for the outflow of gas (from 1.4 to 1.6~Gyr), and (iii) the contribution rate of sub-Ch~SNe~Ia by a factor of 1.5.
 The new version of the model is in excellent agreement with the high-resolution elemental abundances from the literature.
 To be noted, Mg has a steeper slope than Ca after the $\alpha-$knee ("the shin"), in both the GCE model and in the observed median [(Mg, Ca)/Fe] ratios.
-We interpret the different shin' slope as an evidence that sub-Ch SNeIa contributed to the chemical evolution of Sextans, as this kind of SNeIa produces more Ca than Mg \citep[e.g.][]{Kobayashi20b}.
+We interpret the different shin' slope as an evidence that sub-Ch~SNe~Ia contributed to the chemical evolution of Sextans, as this kind of SNe~Ia produces more Ca than Mg \citep[e.g.][]{Kobayashi20b}.